Tem-q/titanic/README.md

 - **`train.csv`**: Training dataset provided by Kaggle.
 - **`test.csv`**: Test dataset provided by Kaggle.
 - **`titanic_solution.ipynb`**: Jupyter Notebook containing data preprocessing, feature engineering, model training, and evaluation.
-- **`best_params.json`**: JSON file containing the best hyperparameters for the models used in the Stacking Regressor.
+- **`best_params.json`**: JSON file containing the best hyperparameters for the models used in the Stacking Classifier.
 - **`submission.csv`**: Final submission file with predictions for the test dataset.

 ## Methodology